-Upgrading is free (and easy to do), but before you jump ahead, please take a moment to carefully review the below information.
+Upgrading is free and easy to do, but before you jump ahead, please take a moment to carefully review the information below.
 Some of the improvements in Direct Mail 7 affect how your mailing list is organized.
 In addition, some features from previous versions have been discontinued.
 We want you to be aware of these changes before continuing.

 Introducing a better way to organize contacts